Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lifespan: 14–15 Years

 The Bichon Frise is a small breed that is lively and playful, as well as loving and fairly quiet.
-It is also said to be hypoallergenic because it doesn’t shed.
-The dog was originally used for trade, aboard Spanish ships, which meant it had to be friendly to appeal to potential buyers.
+These dogs are also said to be better for allergy sufferers because they don’t shed.
+The dog was originally used for trade aboard Spanish ships, which meant it had to be friendly to appeal to potential buyers.

 Although lively, Bichon Frises don’t need excessive amounts of exercise to stay fit and healthy.